bensutherland/impute_workflow/README.md

 #### New approach VCF vs. VCF ####
+The inputs to the new approach are typically ai2-formatted (either from ai2 output, or fi3 output converted to ai2 format), and first need to be converted to VCF format.
+Take the following approach:

+Example for ai2:
 ```
 # Need to create a VCF file with only the loci present in the imputed output
 # First, identify which regions were output by ai2